 The deadline to submit the proposal found us in California with our Alive in Training group.
 So, after running the Big Sur marathon, we submitted our proposal to become Saint John’s cafeteria operator and continued our recovery period from the beautiful but grueling 26.2-mile route.
 Both events have proven to be unforgettable.

 In business, being the first has many challenges no matter how clear your vision and mission is.
 This is particularly true if you happen to be guided by the tenet that nutrition is the key to optimal physical and educational development.
 Simply put, when we opened the doors to the new, Aliveschool cafeteria in 2010, kids were baffled (and frankly not that thrilled) to find that we did not have fried foods, sugary snacks or sodas.
-Instead, we had a surplus of fruits, home-made goods and vegetables.
-And to add insult to injury, since we bread and bake our own chicken tenders, one kid actually remarked he didn’t like them because “it tasted like chicken.”
+Instead, we had fruits, vegetables, home-made goods, baked chicken tenders that actually (quoting one kid) "tasted like chicken."

 At the risk of sounding like a cliché - we truly love what we do.
-And it is because of this fact, we are committed to constantly challenging ourselves to provide variety in food offerings, quality of service and promote wellness in all our endeavors.
+And it is because of this fact, we are committed to constantly challenging ourselves to provide variety in food offerings and quality of service.

-We look forward to continued partnership with our school communities in providing nutritious food as well as the development of projects that further zero-waste initiatives with compost and vermicomposting programs, hotbeds, herb gardens, Summer programs and workshop contributions that promote connections to food and health as well as environment wellness wherever Aliveschool takes us.
+Thank you for giving us the opportunity to offer our services, and we look forward to continued partnership with the community and thank you for givinhope we get a chance and in providing nutritious food as well as the development of projects that further our and contributions that promote connections to food health as well as environment wellness wherever Aliveschool takes us.